StylianosGakis/APOD-gemini/README.md

 ## More interesting/relevant links

+To get started with Kotlin when you have previous Java experience, try out [Kotlin Koans](https://play.kotlinlang.org/koans/overview)

 [This article](https://medium.com/androiddevelopers/type-safe-navigation-for-compose-105325a97657)
 covers the support of androidx.navigation for type-safe navigation.
 The same exists [in video form too](https://www.youtube.com/watch?v=8m1W4PyYMYQ)